Zeex/samp-plugin-profiler/README.md

 *	Total Time

-	This is Self Time + Total Time of all callees.
+	This is function's Self Time + Total Time of all its callees.

 License
 -------